Zazas: Demographics and geographical distribution

+The distribution of the three primary dialects of the Zaza language in Turkey.

-The exact number of Zazas is unknown, due to the absence of recent and extensive census data.
+The exact number of the Zazas is unknown, due to the absence of recent and extensive census data.
 The last census on language in Turkey was held in 1965, where 150,644 people ticked Zaza as their first language and 112,701 as their second language.
 More recent data from 2005 suggests that the Zaza-speaking population varies from approximately 2 to 4 million.

 According to a 2015 study that examined the demographics of the voting-age population in the Kurdish inhabited areas in Turkey (Northeast, Central East and Southeast Anatolia statistical regions, n=1918) 12.8% of the people ethnically identified as Zaza, which made Zaza the biggest ethnic identity after Kurdish (73%) in the region.
 Zaza speakers were more numerous (15%) compared to people who identify with the Zaza ethnic identity, showing that some Zaza speakers identified as other ethnicities, primarily Kurds.

 Following the 1980 Turkish coup d'état, many intellectual minorities, including Zazas, emigrated from Turkey towards Europe, Australia and the United States.
 The largest part of the Zaza diaspora is in Europe, predominantly in Germany.